Ganesh-Nehe/Adversarial-watermarking-java-project-/README.md

-# watermark-java-project
-This is my Diploma academic project for final
+This is my Deploma final year project. it work as to watermark to the specific folder and file or .jpg .jpeg .png images.